openshift/console/README.md

 ### Integration Tests

 Integration tests are run in a headless Chrome driven by [protractor](http://www.protractortest.org/#/).
 Requirements include Chrome, a working cluster, kubectl, and bridge itself (see building above).

-Note: If you are running integration tests against OpenShift, you should start bridge using [oc-environment.sh](#openshift-without-oauth) to skip the login page.

 Setup (or any time you change node_modules - `yarn add` or `yarn install`)
 ```